-Confounders indicates the confounding effects from daily relative humidity, air pressure, rainfall, sunshine hours, holidays, weekends, long-term trends, and seasonality.
-The details can be found in Xiong et al.’s work[10, 35].
-As such, the accumulative temperature-HFMD ERR for each city was defined by a 5-dimensional vector.
+cbTem;η=cbxt;η=k=15j=14qk∙(t)c∙jηkj=w(t)η

+where qk∙(t) is the kth row of 5×11 basis matrix q(t) obtained by the application of the natural-cubic-spline basis functions to the original xt. c∙j is the jth column of 11×4 basis matrix c obtained by the application of the natural-cubic-spline basis functions to l. η is an unknown 20-dimentional vector composed of {ηkj}.
+The maximum likelihood method is used to estimate the value of η.
+Let M=l11Tc⨂I5 where l11T is a 11-dimentional vector of one, then, the accumulative temperature-HFMD ERR for city i is defined by a 5-dimensional vector θi, estimated as

+θi=Mηi,

+Covθi=McovηiMT.

+The detailed methodology of defining ERR in DLNM can be found in Gasparrini et al.’s works[10, 35].

 3.4.
 The second stage: Mapping the ERRs and identifying the causes of heterogeneity

 In the second stage, Xiong et al. used MMR with only the intercept to obtain the average ERR across 143 cities and used MMR with a single region-level predictor to study the heterogeneity attributable to the predictor.
 In this work, we further used MCMAR to achieve the same objectives and compared the results to those from MMR.
-The spatially adjacent relationships among cities were constructed based on a naive k-nearest neighbor method.
+The spatially adjacent relationships among cities were constructed based on an empirical 4-nearest neighbors method.
+The other methods, such as 3, 5, 6-nearest neighbors methods and the Thiessen-polygons-based method, were also selected as sensitivity analyses.
 The details are shown in the supplementary material.

 The comparison of heterogeneity is shown in Table 1.
 The Cochran Q test showed significant region-level heterogeneity in ERRs.
 Using the LR test, MMR identified eight of sixteen predictors that significantly contributed to the heterogeneity (P < 0.05), while MCMAR identified no predictor (P > 0.05).
 In all the models, MCMAR achieved considerably smaller AICs than MMR, which suggests that MCMAR may obtain more accurate results than MMR.
-Further statistical tests for ρ=0 in MCMAR showed that the spatial autocorrelation of ERRs significantly existed in all the models (P < 0.001), suggesting the reasonableness of incorporating spatial autocorrelation into the second-stage model.
+Statistical tests for ρ=0 in MCMAR showed that the spatial autocorrelation of ERRs significantly existed in all the models (P < 0.001), suggesting the reasonableness of incorporating spatial autocorrelation into the second-stage model.
+In addition, we also constructed MMR or MCMAR with multiple predictors, which were selected using a forward method based on AIC.
+In MCMAR, no predictor was deserved to be incorporated.
+In MMR, four predictors, i.e., average rainfall, longitude, GDP increase, and average temperature, were incorporated, and the first three were identified as the significant causes contributing to the heterogeneity (P < 0.001) and the average temperature was not identified (P = 0.06).
+Furtherly, the AIC of MMR with the four predictors was still considerably larger than that of MCMAR with only intercept (497.6 vs 469.7).

 Table 1.
 Comparison between MMR and MCMAR in terms of investigating the heterogeneity attributable to region-level predictors.